-THE BISTCHO INDIGENOUS PROTECTED & CONSERVED AREA PROJECTCategory: 2019, Current, Grant, Land Use, Major Project
+THE BISTCHO INDIGENOUS PROTECTED & CONSERVED AREA PROJECTCategory: 2019, Completed, Grant, Land Use, Major Project

 The landscape of northwestern Alberta has undergone extensive anthropogenic change over recent history with the establishment of agriculture and settlements and the development of energy and forestry industries.
 This continued expansion has resulted in added pressures on the lands where the Dene Tha’ First Nation (DTFN) exercise their Treaty rights and the species on which they rely.